 Something likely disrupted the development of your child’s sex organs while in the womb.
-This does not mean that you did something to cause your child’s condition.
-It is not really known why some children’s genitalia do not form normally.
+This doesn't mean that you did something to cause your child’s condition.
+It's not really known why some children’s genitalia don't form normally.
 Certain factors may make ambiguous genitalia more likely to occur in some children.
 Your healthcare provider can discuss with you any factors that may have led to ambiguous genitalia.

 Tests can help your healthcare team collect important information about your child’s development in the womb.
 This information is vital in helping you decide the most appropriate sex in which to raise your child.
 Tests may include the following: